-What you smell are what we call microbial volatile organic compounds (mVOCs).
-These odorous compounds, often described as musty or earthy odors, are often the first signal of mold growth.
-The mold may start releasing these compounds even before you can see any mold growth.
+What you smell is what we call microbial volatile organic compounds (mVOCs).
+These odorous compounds, often described as a musty smell, are often the first signal of mold growth.
+So the mold may start releasing these compounds even before you can see any mold growth.

 What kind of mold you would find in your house?

-Alternaria is a normal agent of decay and decomposition.
-It can grow thick colonies which are usually green, grey, or black.
-You may find it where water condenses on window frames, bad shower installations, or the drip pan of an AC unit.
-The fungi may grow on skin and mucous membranes (like the eyeballs), or within the respiratory tract.
+Alternaria is typically found on plant tissue, decaying wood, and foods.
+Therefore it can grow thick colonies which are usually green, grey, or black.
+So you may find it where water condenses on window frames, bad shower installations, or the drip pan of an AC unit.

-Alternaria, and aspergillus are those molds typically found seeking breeding ground in your home.
-Aspergillus may be mistaken for the black mold stachybotrys.
+Alternaria and aspergillus are those molds typically found seeking breeding ground in your home.
+Aspergillus may be mistaken for the black mold Stachybotrys due to its color.

-Cladosporium likes to live in wet corners, along the caulking or on the tiles in your shower or bath, on shower curtains, in insulation, window frames.
+Because Cladosporium likes to live in wet corners you will find it along with the caulking.
+Or on the tiles in your shower or bath and on shower curtains, in insulation, window frames.
 Similar to the other molds we’re talking about here, it’s white, grey, green, or black.
 The airborne spores of Cladosporium species may cause infections in the sinuses and lungs, or skin and toenails.

-It may be the green fuzzy stuff you’ll find on a sandwich, or on paint, in carpet, wallpaper, interior fiberglass duct installation.
-If penicillium sounds familiar, some members of this genus are used to produce penicillin.
-Other species are used in cheesemaking, but don’t try it at home.
-There are like, 200 species of penicillium, so it’s kinda hard to track the exact species down for your next homemade batch of Camembert.)
+It may be the green fuzzy stuff you’ll find on a sandwich.
+Or on paint, in carpet, wallpaper, interior fiberglass duct installation.
+If penicillium sounds familiar it is because some members of this genus are used to produce penicillin.
+And other species are used in cheesemaking but don’t try it at home.
+There are like, 200 species of penicillium.
+So it’s kinda hard to track the exact species down for your next homemade batch of Camembert.

-So, if you think you have it, and you can feel it, what’s next.
+So, if you think you are getting that musty smell, and you can feel it, what’s next?